pepopowitz/cypress-is-neat/slides/src/05-verdict.md

 Notes:

-- we write JS - same language in app & tests

-- maybe not for a team that wasn't familiar with JS

-- it's not like you're doing COMPLICATED js.
-But the learning curve is a consideration

 developers enjoying writing end-to-end tests can end one of two ways

 which you end up following says a lot about the relationships of your organization.